EvoDevoGenomics-UB/CORAL/README.md

 <img width="650" height="900" alt="Figure1" src="https://github.com/user-attachments/assets/1e2ed9b4-c782-410e-8d5b-5aadafac6791" />

 ## Installation
-This packages is build on Snakemake, thefroe, you will need ot have Snakemake installed.
+This packages is build on _Snakemake_, therefore, you will need to have _Snakemake_ installed.

 Source and binary packages for execute this pipeline can be directly downloaded from the Releases page on this repository.
 However, due to the presence of a submodule we recomend to download it using the following: